 Of course, once again, we would never think toddlers are acting like alphas in these cases!
 Same in dogs.

-With the newer research, it was therefore discovered that dogs who pull on leash aren't doing so because they are alpha, but just because they eager to sniff or meet other dogs or pull, dogs who jump on people aren't doing so to attain higher rank, but just to say hello or gain attention and dogs who push you out of the way just do so because you're in the way of whatever they are trying to approach.
+With the newer research, it was therefore discovered that dogs who pull on leash aren't doing so because they are alpha, but just because they are eager to sniff or meet other dogs or pull; dogs who jump on people aren't doing so to attain higher rank, but just to say hello or gain attention; and dogs who push you out of the way just do so because you're in the way of whatever they are trying to approach.
 Sort of like a child who cannot contain his excitement and has poor impulse control.